254jack/alx-backend-user-data/0x00-personal_data/README.md

  Weight: 1
  Project will start Apr 10, 2024 6:00 AM, must end by Apr 12, 2024 6:00 AM
  Checker was released at Apr 10, 2024 6:00 PM
- Manual QA review must be done (request it when you are done with the project) An auto review will be launched at the deadline
+ Manual QA review must be done (request it whenyou are done with the project) An auto review will be launched at the deadline